-From the avant garde to the mainstream, First Avenue is a music club committed to fostering the arts, music and entertainment excellence.
+San Francisco has the Fillmore.
+New York has the Bowery.
+D.C. has the 9:30 Club.
+And Minneapolis has First Avenue and the 7th St Entry.
+Anyone who knows about music in this town will tell you that, for the last four+ decades, First Avenue has been integral to the Twin Cities' vibrant music scene.
+From the avant garde to the mainstream, First Avenue is a music club committed to fostering arts, music and entertainment excellence.
 There are a lot of people who care deeply about this club and have made it their lives.
 First Avenue is, quite simply, what a music club should be.

 With the help of artists and musicians, First Avenue has been able to host countless benefit shows for local and national non-profit groups, including Pastor Paul's Food Shelf, The Red Cross, Minnesota No-Kill Cat Shelters and many, many more.
-And, First Avenue has worked with area schools to hold workshops and lectures for students interested in music and related fields.
+First Avenue has also worked with area schools to hold workshops and lectures for students interested in music and related fields.

 First Avenue has also been the place for local and national political events.
-Vice President Walter Mondale and Governor Jesse Ventura used First Avenue as their soapbox in their runs for office.
+Vice President Walter Mondale and Governor Jesse Ventura used First Avenue as their soapbox during their runs for office.
 Many youth vote rallies have been held at the club, educating young voters on the importance of their vote and educating them on issues of local and national significance.
 First Avenue brings the fun back into politics and civic responsibility.
-Where else in the world could you see a city's mayor take a stage dive?
+Where else in the world could you see a city's Mayor take a stage dive?